gsa-oes/office-of-evaluation-sciences/_projects/2112D-SLFRF.md

 <b>Figure 2.</b> Numbers of NEUs that submitted spending reports on Treasury’s ARP Reporting and Compliance Portal
 <img src="{{ '/assets/img/project-images/2112D-fig1.webp' | prepend: site.baseurl }}" alt="Line chart showing the positive, statistically significant effect of both treatments on submission of spending reports." width="1500">

+## Key takeaways
+We found that simplifying instructions through a bulleted to-do list increased responsiveness to actions requested by a federal agency.
+We estimate that this small change, which came at no additional cost to the agency, could have increased signups by hundreds of NEUs if included in all emails.
+Furthermore, while the estimated impact of a call to action in the subject line of the emails is weaker, it's still important to note that the subject line of an email matters.

+OES and Treasury worked quickly to generate these insights ahead of the April 30 deadline for spending report submissions by NEUs.
+The speed with which we were able to generate results meant that Treasury could incorporate findings into planned campaigns and is now including to-do lists in its reporting emails to SLFRF recipients.

 _Notes:_
 1. Non-entitlement units of local government (NEUs), defined in section 603(g)(5) of the Social Security Act, as added by section 9901 of the American Rescue Plan Act of 2021, are local governments typically serving populations of less than 50,000.
 NEUs include cities, villages, towns, townships, or other types of local governments.